-One of my yogis recently had a surgical procedure deferred due to high blood pressure.
+One of the yogis I had in class recently, had a surgical procedure deferred due to high blood pressure.
 Terribly disappointing for him since he’s lost weight, reduced his alcohol consumption, is exercising more and has a regular and committed yoga practice.
 He says that he doesn’t feel stressed and his sleep quality is good.

 The doctor has suggested medication for ‘life’, however, he wishes to explore breathing and other techniques to reduce his blood pressure naturally.
 He recently had a massage and was aware that his blood pressure was much improved after the massage.
 We know that massage helps brings us back to a state of balance – homeostasis – but what is happening in the body to trigger this coming home to ourselves and the reduction in blood pressure as a result?